-Effective January 1, 2016, Development Charges in Barrie increased 1.8% in accordance with the indexing requirements set out under the City-Wide Development Charges By-law (2014-108).
-This includes Whiskey Creek Area Specific Development Charge Rates.
+Effective January 1, 2017, Development Charges in Barrie increased 3.2% in accordance with the indexing requirements set out under the City-Wide Development Charges By-law (2014-108).

-Applicants should review the Summary of the Development Charges By-law and consult with the Building Services department to determine the applicable charges that may apply to specific proposals.
+Applicants should review the Summary of the Development Charges By-law and consult with the Finance Department to determine the applicable charges that may apply to specific proposals.
 The By-law also contains a rate schedule for the Interim Policy (section 10 of the By-law), which provides a set of rates for development in progress that meets specific criteria.
-An official version of the by-law can be obtained from the City Clerk’s Office by calling 705-739-4204.
+An official version of the by-law can be obtained from the Legislative and Court Services Department by calling 705-739-4204.

-The Whiskey Creek DC Background Study provides the basis for a new development charge by-law for the Whiskey Creek Stormwater Management Works (SWM) and Downstream Conveyance Works, replacing By-law 2011-096 which was passed on June 27, 2011.
-The purpose of replacing the by-law is to update costs for the uncompleted projects and continue DC collection from all properties in the defined area.
-Notice of Whiskey Creek Area-Specific Development Charges Background Study & Public Meeting
+On June 13, 2016, the City passed an Area-Specific Development Charge By-law (2016-066) for the Whiskey Creek Stormwater Management Works and Downstream Conveyance Works, replacing By-law 2011-096 which was passed on June 27, 2011.
+The purpose of replacing the By-law was to update costs for the uncompleted projects and continue DC collection from all properties in the defined area.
+Due to the DC update, the increase in rates effective January 1, 2017, is 0.4%.

 Development Charges Background Study (2014)

 In January 2014, the City retained Watson & Associates Economists Ltd. to complete a Development Charges (DC) Background Study to accurately reflect the servicing needs of new development (identified in the City’s Growth Management Strategy).
 This study provides the basis for updating the City’s DC By-law.